robnagler/robnagler.github.io/_posts/1990-12-31-BookReview-Babies-and-Other-Hazards-of-Sex.md

 ---
 layout: post
-title: "BookReview: Babies and Other Hazards of Sex"
+title: "BookNotes: Babies and Other Hazards of Sex"
 date: 1990-12-31T12:00:00Z
 ---
 By Dave Barry, Rodale Press, 1984, 0-87857-510-3